 A. Payments may be made in the office, in the drop box, by mail or by automatic bank withdrawal.
 Payments are accepted on our website or on the automated phone line 1-855-570-0992.
 There is no additional charge for using either the on-line or automated phone line options.
 You may use Visa, Mastercard, or Discover to pay.
 Some customers also choose to use the internet bill pay services offered through their own financial institutions.

 - Q: What are the rates?

-A. The minimum charge for residential water is $17.02 for anything between 0 - 1,000 gallons usage.
-All additional water is charged at $4.00 per 1,000 gallons.
-The minimum charge for residential flat rate sewer is $14.82 for anything between 0 - 1,000 gallons usage.
-Over the minimum charge the rate is $4.64 per 1,000 gallons.
+A. The minimum charge for residential water is $20.24 plus $4.50 per 1,000 gallons.
+The minimum charge for residential flat rate sewer is $24.03 plus $5.88 per 1,000 gallons.
 The monthly rate for residential sewer is NOT based on the water consumption for the month.
 Please read the FAQ "What is Sewer Averaging?" for a description of how the sewer charge is determined. **These rates do not apply to commercial accounts.

 - Q: If my due date falls on a holiday or a weekend, am I given extra time on my bill?

-A. Your payment must be in the office by 7am on the first business day following the holiday or weekend.
-A drop box (fire hydrant in district parking lot) is provided for your convenience.
+A. Your payment must be in the office by 10am on the first business day following the holiday or weekend.
+A drop box (attached to the building by the front door) is provided for your convenience.
 Post marks are honored.

 - Q: What is sewer averaging?